marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    > 🔎 **Observation** The specific parameters of this binding are the *queueName* specifying the name of the queue we want to post the data to as well as the *connection* that specifies the configuration that should be used to connect to the queue.

-6. Switch to the Azure Function code in the `index.ts` and remove the function code:
+6. Switch to the Azure Function code in the `index.ts` and remove code from the function body:

    ```typescript
    import { AzureFunction, Context, HttpRequest } from '@azure/functions'